drmohundro/SWXMLHash/README.md

 The API takes a lot of inspiration from [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).

+__NOTE:__ Working with Xcode 6.3 and Swift 1.2?
+Check out the [xcode-6.3 branch](https://github.com/drmohundro/swxmlhash/tree/xcode-6.3).
+It will be merged in when Xcode 6.3 is released.

 ## Installation

 The recommended means of installing SWXMLHash is using [CocoaPods](http://cocoapods.org/).
 As of CocoaPods 0.36 beta, Swift projects are supported.